HaochenZ11/HaochenZ11.github.io/_projects/2_project.md

 img: assets/img/task_spec.png
 importance: 2
 category: work
-giscus_comments: true
 ---

-For the Talking to Robots course I'm currently taking, our project is on Uncertainty Reduction for Task Specification with Active Querying.
+For the Talking to Robots course I'm currently taking, our project is on **Uncertainty Reduction for Task Specification with Active Querying**.
 The idea is to have an LLM agent that can ask questions and interact with a human to specify a task when given an instruction, then generate a plan to complete the task.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">